bootcamper247/RPS-Multiplayer/README.md

 - Only two users can play at the same time.

+- Players need to register before they can begin playing

 - Both players can pick either rock, paper or scissors.
 After both players make their selection, the game tells them whether a tie occurred or if one player defeated the other.

 - The game tracks each player's wins and losses.